Fractured Magic: Chapter Nineteen

 Leileas nodded.
 “The current leaders of Home,” she said.
 Noticing their nervous looks, she said, “You have nothing to fear from them.
 If you feign interest in their stories, they will love you.”

-“I’m sure there’ll be no need to feign anything,” Íde said, also smiling.
+“I’m sure there’ll be no need to feign anything,” Íde said warmly.

-They turned another corner to find a small crowd gathered in an open, grassy field.
-Drys stood between two frìth even larger than Leileas, one with Leileas’ red fur and the other with the same twist to his horns.
+They turned another corner to find a small crowd gathered in an open, grassy field—the green Maebhe had seen from above.
+Drys stood between two frìth even larger than Leileas, one with Leileas’ red fur and the other with the same twist to their horns.
 Leileas inclined her head respectfully as they reached the group.
 The orinians, unsure of how to act, dropped into awkward bows, half-hidden behind Leileas.

 “Welcome, little ones,” the red-furred frìth said, crouching to examine them.
-“Drys was just speaking of thy arrival.”
+“Drys was just informing us of thy arrival.”

 “Hello,” Íde said, when the twins were too stunned to speak.
-“Thank you for having us.”
+“We’re sorry to intrude so suddenly.”

 These two frìth, older than Unity, older than the forest, older than even the Great War, bared their teeth in those strange frìth smiles.
 “Thy people are always welcome in Home,” the other said.
-“But Drys warned that thou art in a hurry.
-I pray nothing is wrong?”
+“But Drys warned us of thy hurry.
+I pray there is no trouble?”

-There were dozens of frìth present, spread across the grassy field at the center of Home, and even more fae.
+There were dozens of frìth and even more fae present, spread across the grassy field at the center of Home.
 Watching the frìth dance was a delight in itself; they twirled and stepped to the music like their strange legs had been made for it, weaving between each other in patterns too complex for the orinians to follow.

 “I’m coming for you, next!” Íde called back to Maebhe.